sumaiyamim612/sumaiyamim612/README.md

 # 💫 About Me:
 Hi.
 I am Sumaiya Islam Mim.
-Recently, I completed my graduation from the Department of Software Engineering at Daffodil International University.
+I completed my graduation from the Department of Software Engineering at Daffodil International University.
 I want to build my career as a software quality assurance Engineer.
 I am looking for an opportunity in this area.

 ## 🌐 Socials: